 Chairman Daniel Yves Hall was appointed to the Missouri Public Service Commission on September 27, 2013 by Governor Jay Nixon, and unanimously confirmed by the Missouri State Senate in January, 2014.
 He was appointed Chairman by Governor Nixon on August 10, 2015.
 He is the 101st PSC Commissioner in the 100-year history of the PSC – Missouri’s oldest state agency.

 Chairman Hall is an active member of the National Association of Regulatory Utility Commissioners, serving on the NARUC Committee on Water, the Washington Action Committee, and the Subcommittee on Education and Research.
-In addition, he serves on the Organization of MISO States Board of Directors, and the Financial Research Institute’s Advisory Board.
+In addition, he serves on the Organization of MISO States Board of Directors and Executive Committee, and serves as Vice Chair of the Financial Research Institute’s Advisory Board.

 From January of 2009 when Governor Nixon was sworn into office until his appointment to the Commission, Hall served as the Legislative Director to the Governor, overseeing efforts to advance the Nixon Administration’s legislative agenda and serving as lead liaison between the Governor and members of the Missouri General Assembly.

 From 2003 to 2009, Hall served as Senior Counsel and Assistant Attorney General in the Office of Missouri Attorney General Jay Nixon.
 In this position, he litigated in state and federal courts, both trial and appellate, and provided counsel to the Attorney General concerning a wide range of topics including tobacco, sunshine law, education, elections, federal military base closure, and constitutional legislative procedures.